OpenLocalizationTestOrg/azure-docs-pr-test.tr-TR/articles/logic-apps/logic-apps-securing-a-logic-app.md

                 "headers": {
                   "Authorization": "@parameters('secret')"
                 },
-                "body": "This is the request"
+                "body": "This is hello request"
               },
               "runAfter": {}
             }